 Previously I’ve written about the Top 10 Must-Have Jenkins Plugins/Features and later about how to conquer job hell and multiple app branches using Jenkins & Mercurial.
 I showed how to use Jenkins views and a couple of plugins to manage multiple branches with continuous integration.

 Today I thought I’ll share some more tips with you.
 Internally we’ve been using a plugin of Jenkins called Publish HTML Reports and a tool we made and open-sourced called Jenkins Reporter.
 Combine these two handy plugins and you get easy-to-grasp test reports for your branches.
 What more could you want in life?

-Job chaining in Jenkins is the process of automatically starting other job(s) after the execution of a job.
+The Jenkins Build Pipeline feature allows you to visualize your pipeline and have an manual trigger entry point for continuous delivery purposes.
+Additionally, Job chaining in a Jenkins pipeline is the process of automatically starting other job(s) after the execution of a previous job.
 This approach lets you build multi-step automation pipelines or trigger the rebuild of a project if one of its dependencies is updated.
-In this article, we will look at a couple of plugins for Jenkins job chaining and see how to use them to build and visualize these pipelines.
+In this how-to article, we will look at a couple of plugins for Jenkins job chaining and see how we can use them to build and visualize these pipelines.

 In the past, I’ve written a lot about Jenkins, Mercurial (see all the cool links below) and other tools that we use at ZeroTurnaround.
 Today, I thought I’ll share with you how we manage multiple branches in Mercurial while still enabling a Continuous Integration experience for our development teams.
 I’ll concentrate on one of our products, LiveRebel (which, incidentally, we actually use to release over 30 applications of our own, twice a week, all without impacting our users.
 Dogfooding it baby!)